-Master up to 35m NC – MAR40613 Certificate III in Maritime Operations (Master up to 35m Near Coastal)
+Master up to 35m NC – MAR40613 Certificate IV in Maritime Operations (Master up to 35m Near Coastal)

 Who is the Qualification for?

 This qualification is for people who wish to work as a Master up to 35 metres Near Coastal in the Maritime Industry and act as:

 - Master up to 35 metres within Australia's Exclusive Economic Zone

 - Mate on vessels up to 80 metres in length

 As there is an AMSA licencing requirement for participants to have sea time accrued as a Master up to 24 metres, (currently offered as MAR30913 Certificate III in Maritime Operations (Master up to 24 metres Near Coastal) SMT has tailored its course for participants who have:

 - a qualification equivalent or recognised as Master up to 24m and

 - the combined qualifying sea service (verified experience) requirements of a Master up to 24m (600 days) and Master up to 35 (240 days’ watch keeping) totalling 840 days